prateek3255/tab-tamer/README.md

 6. Click on the extension icon to start using it

 ## Local development
+This extension uses [popups](https://developer.chrome.com/docs/extensions/mv3/user_interface/#popup) to provide a user inteface for interacting with the extension.
+The popup is built with [Svelte](https://svelte.dev/), and is compiled using [Rollup](https://rollupjs.org/guide/en/).
+To run the extension locally:

 1. Clone the repo
 2. Run `yarn` and `yarn dev` to start the development server
 3. Go to `chrome://extensions` and enable developer mode